Azarchaniel/tescosw-assignment/README.md

 # TescoSW assignment - Weather forecast application

 Weather forecast application create as an assignment for a JavaScript developer role in TescoSW.
+Allow user to see weather forecast for the five days (min/avg/max temperature, humidity, wind speed and direction, sunrise, sunset).
+The city for the forecast can be chosen either with autocomplete or with geolocation.

 ## Available Scripts